Chart Color Schemes

 Belfield has a typical household mix, with a higher-than-average median household size

-Family households account for 76.2% of all households, consisting of 40.0% couples with children, 20.2% couples without children, and 14.2% single parent families.
-Non-family households make up the remaining 23.8%, with lone person households at 21.9% and group households comprising 2.2%.
+Family households account for 76.2% of all households, including 40.0% couples with children, 20.2% couples without children, and 14.2% single parent families.
+Non-family households constitute the remaining 23.8%, with lone person households at 21.9% and group households making up 2.2% of the total.
 The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households